titanproger/python_play_ground_udp_nonblocking/readme.md

      in sandbox run `run_sender.sh`

      type any message + Enter

-      check this message appear in console 2 (where task is running)
+     check this message appears in console 2 (where task is running)